Nineteenth Amendment of the Constitution of India: Proposal and enactment

 The Constitution (Nineteenth Amendment) Act, 1966 was introduced in the Lok Sabha on 29 August 1966, as the Constitution (Twenty-first Amendment) Bill, 1966 (Bill No. 57 of 1966).
 It was introduced by Gopal Swarup Pathak, then Minister of Law, and sought to amend article 324 of the Constitution.
 Article 324 provides for vesting of the power of superintendence, direction and control of elections with the Election Commission.
 The full text of the Statement of Objects and Reasons appended to the bill is given below:

 The Bill was debated by the Lok Sabha on 8, 9, 10 and 22 November and passed on 22 November 1966, with only a formal amendment in clause 1, changing the short title to "Constitution (Nineteenth Amendment) Act".
 The bill, passed by the Lok Sabha, was considered and passed by the Rajya Sabha on 30 November 1966.
 Clause 2 was adopted in the original form by the Lok Sabha and Rajya Sabha on 22 and 30 November 1966, respectively.
-The bill received assent from then President Zakir Hussain on 11 December 1966.
+The bill received assent from then President Zakir Husain on 11 December 1966.
 It came into force and was notified in The Gazette of India on the same date.